Change the menu headings, language and text prompts, etc.

 -- oOo --

-Use redir and redirp to suppress the default English E2B start and enumeration messages by using a MyE2B.cfg file (see Sample_MyE2B.cfg for details).
+- Use redir and redirp to suppress the default English E2B start and enumeration messages by using a MyE2B.cfg file (see Sample_MyE2B.cfg for details).
 NOT RECOMMENDED because you will not see important diagnostic\error messages.

 -- oOo --